Traffic and Parking Regulations

 Disclaimer: Aberystwyth University reserve the right to review the fees on an annual basis, which may result in a price increase.

 5.3 - Student

-5.3.1 - Permits issued from 2019/2020 session will be valid from 30 September 2019 until 31 August 2020, however if you are living in University accommodation, the permit will terminate in line with your accommodation licence agreement termination date
+5.3.1 - Permits issued for the 2021/2022 session will be valid from 30 September 2021 until 31 August 2022, however if you are living in University accommodation, the permit will terminate in line with your accommodation licence agreement termination date

 5.3.2 - Student permits which are no longer required must be returned and will be refunded pro rata, less an administration charge.
 Permits that have been used in excess of 6 months will not be refunded.
 Permits with fewer than 5 months to run until expiration will not be refunded.

 5.3.3 - Permit prices for academic year 2019/2020: